Green Water Technique

 Several hypotheses exist to explain the beneficial effects green water: a direct food source through active uptake, stimulation of the non-specific immune system in the larvae, action as a probiotic, increase in contrast to reveal preys, microbial control by algal exudates in tank water and/or larval gut, ...

-Provifeed® freeze dried microalgae offer you the possibility to a one to one replacement of live algae without loss of performance (survival rate, growth, rejections, …).
+Proviron's Prime freeze dried microalgae provide a one to one replacement of live algae for your larval fish and shrimp at equal performance (survival rate, growth, rejections, …) .

-Provifeed® freeze dried microalgae are readily dispersed as single cells upon rehydration and
+Proviron Prime freeze dried microalgae are readily dispersed as single cells upon rehydration

 Live Nannochloropsis sp.
 Provifeed® NannoPrime dispersed